 Looking for and finding ways to feel safer can control our hardwired tendency to hang on to our fear of harm, even when that threat has passed.
 Now, neuroscience is showing us how to create new ways of thinking that can harness our brain to help us be bigger, better, bolder, and more badass.

-As a leader, what ways that you interrupt negative patterns of thinking, about yourself or others, so you can be more positive in the way you approach obstacles or face adversity?
+How do you interrupt negative patterns of thinking, about yourself or others, so you can be more positive and feel less vulnerable?

 © 2013 LaRaeQuy.
 All rights reserved.